meliao/osdc_support/ssh.rst

 * Launch and instance and select the keypair "osdc_keypair".
 * If you are using OpenSSH (see :doc:`/ssh` for other SSH clients) ``ssh-add osdc_keypair.pem``
 * ``ssh -A <username>@sullivan.opensciencedatacloud.org`` to access the login node.
-* SSH to your vm ``ssh ubuntu@INSTANCE_IP``.
+* SSH to your vm ``ssh -A ubuntu@<INSTANCE_IP>``.
 If you are not launching instances on the Sullivan cloud replace sullivan.opensciencedatacloud.org with the hostname of that cloud and replace ubuntu as shown in :doc:`/quickstart`

 Importing Keys